 I also asked for help wherever I could find it.
-I asked friends who were lawyers for legal advice.
+Friends who were lawyers gave me legal advice.
 I asked accountants how to best organize a company.
-I asked employees what they thought was working, and what they thought wasn’t working.
+Our employees were an excellent source of what they thought worked, and what they thought didn’t.
 I asked our sales reps to show me how to read and interpret the sales reports.

 Something amazing happened.
 After listening to all the opinions, and sometimes conflicting advice, I was forced to come to terms with my inner greatness just to survive.

-I created a bigger purpose for our company and every decision adheres to our core values We connect with our clients on a human level, not merely a transactional level, and create heartfelt travel experiences that generate understanding between cultures.
+I created a bigger purpose for our company and every decision adheres to our core values.
+We connect with our clients on a human level, not merely a transactional level, and create heartfelt travel experiences that generate understanding between cultures.
 We will only associate with clients, vendors, and employees that share these values so that everyone wins.